navruzk/object_detection_info_finder/README.md

 Install [Microsoft Visual Studio](https://visualstudio.microsoft.com/downloads/) since it is requried for running tensorflow.

-Install [Selenium for chrome](https://chromedriver.chromium.org/downloads).
+Install [Chrome driver](https://chromedriver.chromium.org/downloads) for selenium.
 It is required for google search.

 ## Deployment